Maynooth University programme evaluation

 Research plays a critical strategic role in Drinkaware and our work is subject to robust independent evaluation.
 This ensures each programme we deliver and every resource we produce is evidence-informed and has the potential to facilitate behaviour change so we can achieve our public health goals.

-The final of a three-year longitudinal evaluation of Drinkaware’s junior cycle Alcohol Education Programme was completed in 2020, independently led by Professor Sinéad McGilloway, Founder and Director of the Centre for Mental Health and Community Research at Maynooth University Department of Psychology, in collaboration with Dr John Weafer of Weafer and Associates.
-The final report will be published in 2021.
+The final phase of evaluation of the three-year longitudinal research of Drinkaware’s Junior Cycle Alcohol Education Programme (JC AEP) was completed in 2020.
+Independently led by Professor Sinéad McGilloway, Founder and Director of the Centre for Mental Health and Community Research at Maynooth University Department of Psychology, in collaboration with Dr John Weafer of Weafer and Associates.
+The final summary report can be read here.

-The objectives of this mixed methods study are to:
+The objectives of this mixed methods study were to:

-- Asses the nature, extent and experience of alcohol use amongst a sample of junior cycle students in post-primary schools throughout Ireland.
+- Assess the nature, extent and experience of alcohol use amongst a sample of Junior Cycle students in post-primary schools throughout Ireland

-- Assess the perceived effectiveness, experience and acceptability of the programme in the school setting amongst bother students and teachers.
+- Assess the perceived effectiveness, experience and acceptability of the programme in the school setting amongst both students and teachers.

-Following the evaluation of years one and two, three key indicators on attitudes, behaviour and future intent were found among students:
+Following the three-year longitudinal evaluation, three key indicators on attitudes, behaviour and future intent were found among students:

 Increased knowledge of alcohol harms and consequences

 - The culmination of the research indicated that students are more likely to report knowing the facts about alcohol.
 From 22% pre-programme in 2018 to 50% after the delivery of the AEP in Year three 2020

 - Students’ knowledge of alcohol consequences and harms increased, specifically knowledge of its impact on mental health, 46% Year three (+23% from 23% pre-programme), physical health, 49% Year three (+20% from 29% pre-programme), and the consequences of underage drinking, 52% Year three (+14% from 38% pre-programme).